lorenzo-stoakes/stanford-ai/ml/notes/notes.md

         [ 178 ] <- 4-dimensional vector.

-    |R^4 = set of all 4-dimensional vectors.
+    |r^4 = set of all 4-dimensional vectors.

     y_i = ith element

-    So here y_1 = 460, y_2 = 232, y_3 = 315, y_4 = 178.
+    so here y_1 = 460, y_2 = 232, y_3 = 315, y_4 = 178.

-There are two different means of indexing into a vector, 1-indexed and 0-indexed.
+there are two different means of indexing into a vector, 1-indexed and 0-indexed.
 1-indexed vectors tend to be more common in mathematics, and this is how we will refer to vector elements most of the time on the course, however sometimes useful in machine learning to use 0-indexed.

-Usually use upper-case to refer to matrices, e.g. A, B, C, X, lower-case to refer to vectors, e.g. a, b, x, y.
+usually use upper-case to refer to matrices, e.g. a, b, c, x, lower-case to refer to vectors, e.g. a, b, x, y.

-## Video: Addition and Scalar Multiplication ##
+## video: addition and scalar multiplication ##

-How do we add matrices?
-Add up the elements, e.g.:-
+how do we add matrices? add up the elements, e.g.:-

     [ 1 0 ]   [ 4 0.5 ]   [ 5 0.5 ]
     [ 2 5 ] + [ 2 5   ] = [ 4 10  ]
     [ 3 1 ]   [ 0 1   ]   [ 3 2   ]

-Can only add matrices of the same dimensions (here 3x2).
+can only add matrices of the same dimensions (here 3x2).

-To multiply by a scalar, multiply each element by the scalar.
+to multiply by a scalar, multiply each element by the scalar.

     3*[ 1 0 ]   [ 3 0  ]
       [ 2 5 ] = [ 6 15 ]
       [ 3 1 ]   [ 9 3  ]

-Scalar multiplication is commutative.
+scalar multiplication is commutative.

-We can also divide:-
+we can also divide:-

     [ 4 0 ]              [ 4 0 ]    [ 1   0   ]
     [ 6 3 ] / 4 =  1/4 * [ 6 3 ] =  [ 3/2 3/4 ]

-Can combine the operations:-
+can combine the operations:-

       [1]   [0]   [3]
       [4]   [0]   [0]/3